The Pardee School offers nine MA programs and two graduate certificates.

 The two-year IRIC program trains students for careers in an international setting working in journalism, marketing, public relations, and other media fields.

-Classes in communication furnish students with concrete career skills in the media field.
-IR coursework complements this by enabling students to develop regional or thematic expertise, providing them with the knowledge about and understanding of the international realm that is needed to practice effective international communication.
+Classes at BU’s College of Communications furnish students with concrete career skills in the media field.
+IR coursework complements this by enabling students to develop regional or thematic expertise.
 Students have the opportunity to study and intern in either London or Washington, DC.